Aligning Global Teams Through Agile Program Management: A Case Study – Agile Transformation

 Use a real company, your company, or a fictitious company and try to apply some of the abstract concepts with which you’re struggling.

-While studying for the SPC exam, I created a fake company called Lib’s Lemonade.
-I outlined its strategic themes and objectives and key results (OKRs).
-I then made a Lean business case for a proposed product.
-Finally, I attempted to map the company’s value streams.
+For example, while studying for the SPC exam, one learner created a fake company called Lib’s Lemonade.
+She outlined its strategic themes and objectives and key results (OKRs).
+She then made a Lean business case for a proposed product.
+Finally, she attempted to map the company’s value streams.

 Bonus points if you share it with someone else who is knowledgeable in SAFe and who can check for correctness.